oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

 ## Task 6: Use the Cognitive Image Functionality to Score a Mini Batch Containing base64 Encoded String

 OML Services supports base64 encoded strings and image tensors (matrices) for image classification.
-In this example, you will learn how to score a mini batch of images that are converted to base64 encoded strings.
 Use the mini batch functionality to score multiple images, since it is not possible to upload multiple image files directly.
 Here, the images must be first converted to some form of text.

 > **Note:** OML Services supports batch scoring for regression, classification, clustering, and feature extraction models.